Feds say Foxboro teacher's sex tape was secretly-recorded consensual sexual encounter

 “We’re concerned that the activity could continue and intensify,” Tobin said.

-Although Davis has no prior criminal record, Tobin said, he faces a mandatory minimum five-year prison sentence if convicted.
+Although Davis has no prior criminal record, Tobin said, he faces a mandatory minimum 5-year prison sentence if convicted.

-Even though the individual in the sex tape was 18, Tobin said investigators who watched the tape and the individual Davis showed it to believed the person was younger.
+Even though the individual in the sex tape was 18, Tobin said investigators who viewed the tape and the individual Davis showed it to believed the person was younger.

 The case is concerning because Davis was a teacher, Tobin said, noting that about 200 people in Foxboro attended a community meeting held to answer questions about the case.